Samweli/samweli.github.io/_posts/2025-04-23--QGIS-Development-Using-Docker.md

 - Documentation on new changes; The code, commit and changes details should be descriptive enough to provide enough information about the proposed work.

-Finally don't stress out, go ahead and make the pull request!
+Finally, don't stress out, go ahead and make the pull request!
 Contributions don't have to be perfect and reviewers are always there to improve the new changes.